Sartorial secrets from The Marvelous Mrs Maisel: interview with Donna Zakowska

 Donna Zakowska, the costume designer for the Marvelous Mrs Maisel, tells us just how and why the show came to be so striking

-Shocking pink coats clash dramatically with skin-tight purple dresses, swathes of black silk skim slim ankles, bright cocktail hats and matching blue gloves sharply interject pastel fabrics: the outfits in The Marvelous Mrs Maisel are the sartorial equivalent of biting into a mint.
-The clothes are not only to die for, they're integral to our unflappable, perma-glamorous protagonist Mrs Maisel (or 'Midge'), who finds empowerment as both stand-up comic and as a stylish shop assistant in a fancy New York department store.
+Shocking pink coats clash dramatically with skin-tight purple dresses, swathes of black silk skim slim ankles, bright cocktail hats and matching blue gloves sharply interject pastel fabrics.
+The outfits in The Marvelous Mrs Maisel are not only to die for, they're integral to our unflappable, perma-glamorous protagonist Mrs Maisel (or 'Midge'), who finds empowerment as both stand-up comic and as a stylish shop assistant in a fancy New York department store.

 The head of costume design, Donna Zakowska, previously won an Emmy and Costume Designers Guild Award for the 2008 miniseries John Adams, and yet one gets the feeling that The Marvelous Mrs Maisel will be her crowning accomplishment.

 'It’s always fate, on some level,' Zakowska told us about choosing to work on the eight-part series.
 'I had met the director, Amy Palladino, and it was an instant chemistry.
 I’m a New Yorker and I loved the idea of working on a series about New York in the 50s.
 I've done eighteenth-century clothes, and earlier periods, but we have such clichés in our minds of what that period [the 1950s] looks like.
 It was a challenge to make this clothing interesting and exciting to people.'